 Here is a basic list of what could be wrong.
 Remember, you might have multiple issues with a lamp especially on older games or ones that have been in storage for a while.

-- Bad bulb
+- Bad bulb.

-- Bad socket
+- Bad socket.

-- Bad ground wire
+- Bad ground wire.

-- Bad wire from the light board to the lamp
+- Bad wire from the light board to the lamp.

-- Bad connector on the light board
+- Bad connector on the light board.

-- J1, J3 go to the playfield
+- J1, J3 go to the playfield.

-- J2 goes to the backbox
+- J2 goes to the backbox.

 - Bad pin on the light board.

-- Bad transistor on the light board
+- Bad transistor on the light board.

 - Bad connector J4:4-11, 13-17 on lamp board.
 This is where the logic signals enter the lamp board from the MPU board.

-- Bad pins J4:4-11, 13-17 (see above)
+- Bad pins J4:4-11, 13-17 (see above).

-- Bad connector on MPU J1:11-19 (this is where the signals for the lamps are sent to the lamp board)
+- Bad connector on MPU J1:11-19 (this is where the signals for the lamps are sent to the lamp board).

-- Bad pins on MPU J1:11-19
+- Bad pins on MPU J1:11-19.

 - Start by putting the game into the lamp test mode by pushing the red button on the front door one time.
 This should cause all of the MPU controlled switched lamps to blink on and off.
-Create a table and in the far right column write down all of the non-working lamps.
+Create a table and in the far left column write down all of the non-working lamps.
 Then create columns for connector/pin, transistor number, bulb, socket, wiring, connector, pins, transistor, decoder, MPU signal.

-- Twist, remove and replace the bulb and socket to see if the bulb will light.
+- Twist, remove and then replace the bulb into the socket to see if the bulb will light.
 Often the old sockets get crud build up, oxidation, and material deterioration causing the bulb to not work.
 Often you can get a bulb to work by doing this.
 Note that often if the bulb works after twisting, pushing, and prodding on the socket, it may still give you problems.
 It isn’t actually “fixed” permanently.
 This means the socket has issues.
 So, this rules out anything else being the cause.
 You can mark your chart that the issue is the socket.
 Your options at this point are:

 - Replace the socket